-First Koke launched a swerving effort inches over Casillas' crossbar before Griezmann dragged across goal after a rapid breakaway.
+First Koke launched a swerving effort inches over Casillas' crossbar, before Griezmann dragged across goal after a rapid breakaway.

-A Real onslaught failed to materialize as poor touches from Bale and Ronaldo in the final third saw late openings fizzle into nothing and Modric was dismissed after a late challenge on substitute Cristian Rodriguez.
+A Real onslaught failed to materialise as poor touches from Bale and Ronaldo in the final third saw late openings fizzle into nothing and Modric was dismissed after a late challenge on substitute Cristian Rodriguez.

 And Atletico held on for an impressive victory, starting the season in supreme fashion as they look to prove last season's title win was no fluke.